rollbar/rollbar-agent/README.rst

 - ``delete_processed_files`` -- when true, files are deleted once processing is complete.
 Default false.

+If your logs are capturing terminal escape sequences such as color / boldness, you may want to set ``filter_chr_attr_sequences = true``.
+This will clean all output of character attribute terminal sequences.

 Other options are documented in the sample config file.

 **rollbar-agent-init.sh**